xmarts/Twilight12/rma_ept/README.rst

 Overview
 ========
 RMA (Return merchandise authorization) is a part of the process to receiving a refund, replacement or repair of purchased items by customers from vendors / distributors / retailers.
-Many retailers will accept returns from customer under certain conditions which are described in their return policies, based on that either retailer will approve or reject a request for return.
+Many retailers will accept returns from customer under certain conditions which are described in their return policies, based on that either retailer will approve or reject a request for return.  a

 Key Features
 ============